Category

 * By region, "First-Class Hotels" were most popular in North America, "Ryokan" in Europe, and "Economy Class Hotels" in Asia.
 (Reference Data ④)

 * Globally popular "Airbnb/private lodging" shows particularly strong interest in Asia and ASEAN.
-Airbnb, representing the private lodging sector, has seen increasing users annually since entering Japan in 2014, with domestic listings reaching 51,000 (Airbnb Japan, 2017).
+Airbnb, representing the private lodging sector, has seen annual user growth since entering Japan in 2014, with domestic listings reaching 51,000 (Airbnb Japan, 2017).

 * In this survey, over 30% of respondents in Japan expressed interest in using "Airbnb/private lodging."
-This figure exceeded 40% in ASEAN countries, particularly Thailand and Malaysia, where future increases in visitors to Japan are anticipated.
+In ASEAN countries, particularly Thailand and Malaysia, where future increases in visitors to Japan are anticipated, this figure exceeded 40%.
 The number of people using "Airbnb/private lodging" is expected to continue growing.

-* Regarding regional visit intentions, East Asia and ASEAN show stronger interest compared to Europe and North America, suggesting that visitors to regional areas will increase from the Asian sphere.
-(Reference Data ⑤) Furthermore, given that the high popularity of "Airbnb/minpaku" in the Asian sphere makes it a particularly important accommodation option for regional areas, it is highly likely to hold the key to revitalizing regional cities.
+* Regarding regional visit intentions, East Asia and ASEAN show stronger interest compared to Europe and North America, suggesting an increase in visitors to regional areas from Asia.
+(Reference Data ⑤) Given this, the high popularity of "Airbnb/minpaku" in Asia makes it a particularly important accommodation option for regional areas, potentially holding the key to revitalizing regional cities.

 2. In the U.S., the South, West, and Northeast are pro-Japan and show high intent to visit Japan.